Investment in transport infrastructure

-It is important to draw the attention on the fact that the data coverage varies significantly from a country to another.
-This is mainly due to the lack of more detailed common definitions and the difficulty for countries to change their data collection system.
+It is important to note that data coverage varies significantly from one country to another.
+This is mainly due to the lack of more detailed common definitions and the difficulty countries face in changing their data collection systems.

-In addition, there exists no purchasing power parity corrected general index for transport infrastructure investment.
-This makes comparing investment between countries on a consistent basis very difficult.
+In addition, there is no purchasing-power parity-corrected general index for transport infrastructure investment.
+This makes comparing investments between countries on a consistent basis very difficult.

 Data sets uncertainty

-Despite only data for 20 countries being used in the analysis, it covers a broad spectrum and therefore general trends can be obtained.
-The accuracy and robustness of the data on a country level however is questionable.
-This is because there are often differences in the methodology for collecting information at the country level and this will influence data quality.
+Data cover a broad spectrum and, therefore, general trends can be obtained.
+However, the accuracy and robustness of the data on a country level is questionable.
+This is because there are often differences in the methodology for collecting information at country level and this will influence data quality.